-2.3 The Local Plan Part 1 sets growth figures that inform the sites allocated in this document.
+2.2 The Local Plan Part 1 sets growth figures that inform the sites allocated in this document.
 Table 2.1 summarises growth that is expected to take place and the following paragraphs provide an analysis of key growth areas in the Borough.
+The Council will commence an early review of the Local Plan Part 1 with a view to having a revised document in place in advance of 2026, to take account of population increases and the demands that this places on land use planning across the borough.